-Dr Lydia Ievleva is a highly experienced counsellor/coach with a PhD in counselling psychology specializing in health, sport and performance, and more recently in positive psychology.
+Dr Lydia Ievleva is a highly experienced psychologist/coach with a PhD in counselling psychology specializing in health, sport and performance, and more recently in positive psychology.
 Lydia has been in practice for over 25 years — helping clients overcome health and personal challenges to optimise their health and well-being, enhance performance and reach their potential.
 Lydia offers counselling and coaching for those seeking help unravelling and understanding their issues, and finding clear direction towards personal, health and professional goals.
 Lydia will help you get on track and stay there.

 Lydia is also a sought after speaker and workshop facilitator for personal and professional development workshops — most recently on topics of mental imagery and positive psychology; previously on health and performance related topics and stress management.